Homotopy theory: Spectrum and generalized cohomology

 where $K(A, n)$ is the Eilenberg–MacLane space.
 The above equation leads to the notion of a generalized cohomology theory; i.e., a contravariant functor from the category of spaces to the category of abelian groups that satisfies the axioms generalizing ordinary cohomology theory.
 As it turns out, such a functor may not be representable by a space but it can always be represented by a sequence of (pointed) spaces with structure maps called a spectrum.
 In other words, to give a generalized cohomology theory is to give a spectrum.
+A K-theory is an example of a generalized cohomology theory.